FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 With all of these points covered, developing a parser now comes down to just implementing point 3 (matching source with target).
 This is the stage where data actually becomes semantically enriched and standardized.
-This is a profoundly human task (barring any further leaps in LLM capabilities), where domain expertise is most needed.
+At present, this is a profoundly human task, where domain expertise is most needed.
-It is thus this scientific curation task that is now most emphasized in parser development, rather than the coding aspects.
+Therefore, this scientific curation task is now most emphasized in parser development.

 Let us cover the remaining tools, so we can move on to the real science.